remotedisk/mini_blog/README.md

 # Mini Blog - Typst to HTML

-A beautiful blog system powered by Typst that automatically compiles your documents to HTML and deploys them with GitHub Actions.
+A clean, academic-style blog system powered by Typst that automatically compiles your documents to HTML and deploys them with GitHub Actions.
+Features a minimal design inspired by academic homepages.

 ## 🚀 Local Development